catid/catid.io/content/posts/lkss/lkss.md

 Following the efficient Inverse Compositional algorithm described by Baker & Matthews, we compute the image gradients, pre-compute the Jacobian images, and the Hessian from those, for each layer of the pyramid.
 Note these are all applied to the smaller template image pyramid that is not super-sampled.

 Super-sampling is only applied at one place in the algorithm, where image warping occurs, which is the only place the image-to-warp is used at all.
-It does not matter how large or small the image-to-warp is, so super-sampling does not slow down the image warp, it only improves quality.
+It does not matter how large the image-to-warp is, so super-sampling does not slow down the image warp, it only improves quality.

 It seems to help most on images that have many fine details, a spiderweb of ocean waves, powerlines and so on.
-In some cases it makes the difference between working at all, and not.
+Based on the images used in synthetic tests, it can consistently make the difference between finding the correct transform, and diverging and failing.

 ## How does Super-Sampling compare to Bicubic Interpolation?